 - If you make a travel insurance claim and it is turned down write to the insurance company and make a formal complaint.
 If the company doesn’t change it’s mind, or you are unhappy with how it has handled your complaint, or after 8 weeks, you can complain for free to the Financial Ombudsman Service (www.financial-ombudsman.org.uk).

-You need to declare to the insurers whether you or anyone travelling with you has EVER had treatment for:
+You need to declare to the insurers whether you or anyone travelling with you has EVER

 - Any heart or circulatory condition